danieljancar/proxy-request-checker/README.md

 # Known Issues

-- [ ] If running the binary, the report is not saved to the specified file path, also the links.json file is not found.
+- [ ] If running the binary, the report is not saved to the specified file path, also the links.json file is not found, if the binary isn't run from the project root directory.

 # Contributing